 - Over 60,000 people died in Dyea, Skagway, or on one of the trails during the gold rush, including several hundred in 1 avalanche alone.

-- Around 2,000 people still hike the Chilkoot trail every year, making it one of the most popular Skagway Alaska attractions.
-The trail, one of the more famous Skagway things to do, is 33 miles long and generally takes 3-5 days to complete.
+- Around 2,000 people still hike the Chilkoot trail every year, making it one of the most popular attractions in Skagway.
+The trail, one of the more famous things to do in town, is 33 miles long and generally takes 3-5 days to complete.
 The fastest recorded time is held by Goeff Roes at 5 hours 27 minutes.

 - The Golden North Hotel on 3rd and Broadway is the oldest hotel in Alaska.
 It reached its peak right in the middle of the Gold Rush, but was restored in the 1990’s.
-Oh, and it’s haunted. :) Stop by and search for the undead if you’re looking for Skagway things to do.
+Oh, and it’s haunted. :) Stop by and search for the undead!

 It has all the charm of a small town that time forgot.